ByDillon/news-scraper/README.md

-# news-scraper
-All the News That's Fit to Scrape
+All the news that's fit to scrape! :D